 to measure the effects of a potential privacy data breach.

-Auditing the processes and procedures in place prior to beginning a project can help prepare and prevent a personal data crisis situation.
+Auditing the processes and procedures in place before beginning a project can help prepare and prevent a personal data crisis.

 According to the GDPR, a company has 72 hours to report